doug987/home-assistant.io/source/_integrations/metoffice.markdown

 ha_integration_type: integration
 ---

 The `metoffice` weather platform uses the Met Office's [DataPoint API](https://www.metoffice.gov.uk/datapoint) for weather data.
-You can get an API key by registering for a Met Office [account](https://register.metoffice.gov.uk/WaveRegistrationClient/public/register.do?service=datapoint).
-As their website is not as straightforward, after registration and verifying your account you can login [here](https://register.metoffice.gov.uk/MyAccountClient/account/view) to retrieve your API key.
+You can get an API key by first registering for a Met Office [account](https://register.metoffice.gov.uk/WaveRegistrationClient/public/register.do?service=datapoint).
+After registering you will receive an e-mail to complete the registration process.
+Clicking on the link in the e-mail will take you to the Met Office Weather and climate data page.
+Scroll down to the link entitled Met Office DataPoint, click this and then select Register for Met Office DataPoint.
+Select 'Existing Account' and resubmit your username and password.
+You will see a 'Registration Successful' message on screen but you will need to log out and back in again to access this service.
+You can login [here](https://register.metoffice.gov.uk/MyAccountClient/account/view) to retrieve your API key.

 {% include integrations/config_flow.md %}